 When you focus your spending on and optimize the conversion rate of your highest performing channels, it tends to have a compounding effect.
 Your revenue increases exponentially as you stack multiple improvements on top of each other.

-How to create the highest customer lifetime value (LTV)
+How to create the highest customer lifetime value (LTV) during an economic downturn

 Is your marketing strategy optimized to bring back customers again and again, or are you focused primarily on the first conversion?